-1. Appropriate Food – nutrition is always top of mind for us, so it will come as no surprise that this is the number one item to consider when bringing your new puppy home.
+Nutrition is always top of mind for us, so it will come as no surprise that this is the number one item to consider when bringing your new puppy home.
 Puppies will need more food than that of an adult dog of the same weight, so be sure that you’re following the correct feeding guidelines.
 We have many puppy-specific solutions including our Freeze Dried Raw Beef and Salmon Perfectly Puppy Dinner Patties, our Freeze Dried Raw Chicken and Salmon Perfectly Puppy Dinner Patties, and our Raw Coated Kibble – Cage-free Chicken for Puppies.
 In addition to our puppy specific recipes, our Freeze Dried Raw dinner patties and our Frozen Raw options are also appropriate options for puppies of all breeds.
 Lastly, our regular Raw Coated Kibble and Raw Blend Kibble options can also be a great option for puppies that are expected to be less than 70 lbs. as an adult; for those larger breed puppies that will be over 70 lbs as ab adult, our other options listed above are a more appropriate fit.
 If you have further questions about how much to feed your puppy to ensure they are getting the proper amount of food, send our team an email at firstname.lastname@example.org.

 As food is a must, so are bowls for serving the food and water.
 We always recommend cleaning bowls for food and for water with warm water and soap in between each feeding / filling – this is a good practice regardless of what food type you feed.
 Stainless steel bowls are most often recommended as the best choice as they are easy to clean, generally antibacterial by nature and durable.
 Ceramic bowls are also a popular option, but we do recommend checking to be sure that any ceramic bowls you are considering are lead-free.

 As walks are a must for all dogs and puppies, a collar and leash are two essentials that all pet parents must get.
 As your puppy will grow, it can be more economical to buy a collar that is adjustable so that the collar can continue to fit your pup as it ages.
 When purchasing a leash for your puppy be sure to take into consideration leash training so that your dog can learn to work properly on a leash (and not pull you in all directions).
 For leash training we recommend starting with a standard flat leash (versus a stretch leash or retractable leash) that is 4-foot long, offering more control than longer leashes.
 You’ll want to get your puppy comfortable with wearing a collar at a young age, it’s best to put the collar on when your puppy is distracted (such as when playing with them) so they do not get concerned or scared of the collar.
 Similarly, when putting on the leash do things to associate the leash with playtime.

-4. A Crate – crates are critical when it comes to potty-training and helping puppies safe in their new homes.
+Crates are critical when it comes to potty-training and helping puppies safe in their new homes.
 Dogs are natural denning animals so a crate to a puppy is a peaceful place.
 Make sure you get a crate that is an appropriate size for your puppy as a crate too large won’t fully offer that denning effect and a crate to small will be uncomfortable or one your puppy will quickly outgrow depending on breed type.

-5. Dog Bed – having a comfy and welcoming place for your new puppy to sleep is important.
+Having a comfy and welcoming place for your new puppy to sleep is important.
 As your puppy is growing, they will spend a lot of time sleeping; having a designated and comfortable space in which to do so will keep your puppy happy and healthy!
 Note that some puppies will prefer their crate so during nap time you may end placing the dog bed in the crate.

-7. Toys – while it will take same time to figure out just which toys your puppy prefers, a rope toy and some balls for fetch training are really great places to start.
+While it will take same time to figure out just which toys your puppy prefers, a rope toy and some balls for fetch training are really great places to start.
 Toys keep puppies occupied and offer a great way to expend some of that endless puppy energy.
 Make sure the toys you buy are durable and safe for your dog to prevent choking and other hazards.

-8. Treats – puppyhood is the ideal time to train your dog.
+Puppyhood is the ideal time to train your dog.
 This is especially true when it comes to potty training.
 Treats can be a vital part of training as they provide positive encouragement for your dog.
 We offer a variety of dog treats that can act as training treats, including our Carnivore Crunch treats.
 These are soft, freeze dried raw treats that dogs love and are quick to eat up.
 They are also less than 3 calories per treat.